 Much of Marian’s work has been published in well over 100 books and magazines around the world, including IDEA (Japan), Eye (UK), Wallpaper, Creative Review (UK), Azure (Canada), Communication Arts (USA), Print (USA), DPI (Taiwan), Concept (Indonesia), +81 (Japan), 2+3D (Poland), Form (Germany), D2B (Brazil), Design Indaba (South Africa) and étapes (Paris).

 She does not enter awards, but she has judged for many of them, including D&AD (UK), TDC (NY) and ADC (NY).
 She has had several solo exhibitions of her work and has had work included in many other exhibits of design.
-She has lectured on her work at over 100 conferences and events worldwide since 2006.
+She has lectured on her work at many conferences and events worldwide since 2006.
 In 2010 she spoke at the renowned TED Conference in Long Beach, California.
 In 2008, she was accepted as a member of the prestigious international design organization, Alliance Graphique Internationale (AGI), and in 2010 she was awarded an Honorary Doctorate of Letters from Emily Carr University in Vancouver, Canada.

 An extensive monograph of her work, Pretty Pictures was published by Thames & Hudson in the fall of 2013, to critical acclaim, and was named one of the best 20 art books in the past 20 years by BookForum.

 Photo by Mark Mushet © 2017